aws-solutions-library-samples/guidance-automated-insight-extraction-framework-for-customer-feedback-analysis-with-amazon-bedrock/README.md

 Go to CloudFormation stack customer-service-dev, find the value of key ResourceDataBucketName in its output.

-- Upload sample_data.csv to the bucket to trigger the end to end workflow
+- Upload [sample_data.csv](docs/sample_data.csv) to the bucket to trigger the end to end workflow

+- Make sure to check parallel processing throughput matches with model invocation quotas *i.e.* [Amazon Bedrock endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/bedrock.html)

 ## Next Steps